 1.1.
 Note the general state of health in the patient.
 Is the patient’s appearance consistent with the stated age?
 Does the patient appear fit and healthy or weak and frail?

 1.2.
-Note their level of consciousness (e.g. awake, alert, somnolent).
+Note their level of consciousness (e.g., awake, alert, or somnolent).

 1.3.
 Observe for signs of pain.
 Note facial expressions, guarded movements, diaphoresis, etc.